bugkkura/180930MiyawakiSakuraChannelMarvelSpiderManLivePS4/index.md

-This site was created to make it easier for Sakura fans to find Sakura contents.
+This site was created to make it easier for Sakura fans to find Sakura's contents.
 Because of the sheer amount of content, this is still a work in progress.
 I'll do my best to search for and add more stuff.
 If you have any suggestions for the site or would like to contribute anything, do contact me <a target="_blank" href="https://twitter.com/bugkkura"> @bugkkura</a>.

+There's some Japanese shows I'm thinking of subbing as well when I'm free.
+If I do manage to complete any, I'll post it on Twitter and add them here too!

 In the meantime, continue supporting Sakura! 🥰
 <br>